Back to blog

 • How is the traffic encapsulated from the worker node to the egress node?

-• The traffic is encapsulated from a worker node to an egress node regardless of the tunnel mode, and in this case, the AKS cluster with BYOCNI uses VXLAN as the encapsulation.
+• The traffic is encapsulated from a worker node to an egress node regardless of the cluster’s routing mode, and in this case, the AKS cluster with BYOCNI uses VXLAN as the encapsulation.

 • How can you find the identity of the source endpoint if the traffic is encapsulated?